unetstudio/magento-2-social-share/README.md

 - Twitter card meta.

-- Social share toolbar in frontend.
+- Social share toolbar in the frontend.

-- Flexible toolbar widget for custom page.
+- Flexible toolbar widget for the custom page.

 ![demo](images/toolbar.png)